 Breast cancer -Stages and Treatment Options

-Signs of Breast cancer really determin the breast cancer stages has been broken out with great havoc.
-Approximately 40,500 women become victim of this chronic disease each year in England and Wales and then seek different kinds of breast cancer treatments.
+Signs of Breast cancer really determine the breast cancer stages has been broken out with great havoc.
+Approximately 40,500 women become a victim of this chronic disease each year in England and Wales and then seek different kinds of breast cancer treatments.
 Men also have not been saved from this trauma, though women are the major sufferer of this bloody bug.

 This syndrome has not left any country with its effects.
 Breast cancer requires very much attention and awareness among our people so that we may save ourselves with this ailment.

-In the country like Pakistan lack of awareness, hesitation, lump of problems and shortage of financial resources make patient unable to cure and he goes into the mouth of fatality soon.
+In the country like Pakistan lack of awareness, hesitation, a lump of problems and shortage of financial resources make patient unable to cure and he goes into the mouth of fatality soon.
 There are a number of treatments carried out for the cure of breast cancer

 Above all one should know about this disease and its symptoms.
 It is always recommended that women above 40 years should have their regular medical checkup because they have greater chances of breast cancer.

 Everyone can have his/her own checkup at home.
 According to Consultant breast surgeon Clive Griffith, when someone feels an abnormality in the shape of his/her breast or some deformity near the breast must consult the physician.

 These checkups and self-assessments can help you determine the breast cancer stages.
 Different people face different behaviors like some women have a lump at their armpit or the darkening or zit on the breast, thickening of tissues, the behavior of breast during the menstrual time period, sometimes become tender near armpits.

 After hysterectomy (removal of the womb) and menopause women should be conscious about their health.